Amalia of Cleves: Marriage negotiations

 Amalia (in red) with her sister Anne (in yellow), and mother Maria of Jülich-Berg.

-It has been suggested that this is either Amalia around 1538 or her sister Anne.

 King Henry VIII of England was considering a marital alliance with Cleves, so following negotiations with the duchy, Hans Holbein the Younger, Henry's court painter, was dispatched to paint Amalia and Anne for the freshly widowed king in August 1539.
 After seeing the paintings, Henry chose Anne.
 It is probable that he chose the elder sister because of her more favorable hereditary rights in her father's duchy.

 In the following years, Amalia's family attempted to secure her a marriage with as much profit as possible.
 There were long negotiations with the Margraviate of Baden concerning a possible strategic marriage between the two dynasties.
 The margrave had two sons; first, Bernard, who had been turned out due to his immoral and raucous behavior, before being welcomed back after his sisters pleaded with the margrave; and second, Charles, who was born in July 1529 and thus, almost twelve years younger than Amalia.
 William, respecting his sister, refused to marry Amalia off to someone like Bernard, who he believed could not have children with Amalia due to his dissolute life.
 The duke also refused to force Amalia to marry Charles, who was but a child.
 As a result, Amalia remained unmarried.